-QRS complexes should be narrow; a wide complex occurs with intraventricular conduction defects or Wolff-Parkinson-White syndrome.
+QRS complexes are typically narrow; a wide complex may occur with intraventricular conduction defects or Wolff-Parkinson-White syndrome.

-Patients should have echocardiography and thyroid function testing.
+Patients should have electrocardiography, echocardiography, and thyroid function testing.

-Heart rate is controlled (typically to < 100 beats/min at rest); first-line drugs include beta-blockers and nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem).
+Heart rate is controlled typically to < 100 beats/minute at rest; first-line drugs include beta-blockers and nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem).